What happens in Burke when the lease is over?

 - Renew the lease --- This will lock the rental investment up for another year with a small rent increase.

-Sometimes circumstances arise that require a tenant to break the lease.
-When this occures, Nesbitt Realty tries to minimize the impact of this event on the owner.
-If a tenant leaves with little or no notice, this will surely cause the renter to lose the deposit but this is never a windfall for the landlord.
-That money is consumed by paying for vacancy and the cost of acquiring a new tenant .
+Sometimes things happen which make a renter to end the lease before the lease term is over.
+When this occures, Nesbitt Realty tries to minimize the impact of this event on the landlord.
+If a tenant leaves with little or no notice, this will surely cause the tenant to surrender the deposit but this is never a windfall for the landlord.
+That money is consumed by paying for vacancy and the cost of acquiring a new renter .

 Readying the rental investment